Skip to contents

 Method stop()

 Stop this Job.
-If the Job is running, the worker process will be rebooted.
+If the Job is running, its Worker will be restarted.

 Usage